The biggest trial in Meta's history starts Monday. Here's what to know

 How is Meta expected to respond in court?

 Meta counters that it is being punished for being an innovative and aggressive tech company.
 It has always competed fairly, Meta's lawyers say, and regulators are attempting to punish the tech titan's runaway success.
-Lawyers for Meta have also said in court filings that the acquisitions of Instagram and WhatsApp were approved by regulators more than a decade ago, saying to revisit those decisions now is wrongheaded.
+Lawyers for Meta have also said in court filings that the acquisitions of Instagram and WhatsApp were approved by regulators more than a decade ago.

 What would it mean for users of Facebook, Instagram and WhatsApp if Meta was forced to break up?

 The FTC says it would mean more robust competition among social media startups, and therefore better quality services for everyone.
-Government lawyers argue that Meta's services have degraded in quality in part because of its dominant position in the marketplace.
-More competitors, the FTC contends, would help improve what's available to consumers.
+Government lawyers argue that Meta's services have degraded in quality, in part because of its dominant position in the marketplace.

 Regulators also say Meta's privacy protections have lapsed as a result of its alleged monopoly status.
-To the FTC, a break-up would mean better social media apps for all of us.
-But Meta says the opposite: That a breakup would make each of its individual apps less integrated and worse for consumers.
+To the FTC, a breakup would translate into a more vibrant social media landscape, where new upstarts can go toe to toe with Meta's apps.
+But Meta contends the opposite: that a breakup would make each of its individual apps less integrated and worse for consumers after many years in which Meta's systems and data have become entwined.

 What about the politics of the case?
 How does CEO Mark Zuckerberg's relationship with Trump play into this trial?